Agile mindset

 In today's agile workplace, dependency management has evolved into an art form.
 Teams must remain nimble, adapting their workflows while respecting these crucial task relationships.

-Infinite buffers in agile
+Infinite buffers

 Product Owners create infinite buffers by continuously adding backlog items without clear prioritization.